ControlSystemStudio/phoebus/app/display/editor/doc/widgets_properties.rst

  - "foreground_color"
  - "font" the font associated with the text of the widget

- - "pv-name" the name of a datasource channel which is to be monitored and the values from the channel are used to update the state of the widget
+ - "pv_name" the name of a datasource channel which is to be monitored and the values from the channel are used to update the state of the widget

 Tool Tip Property
 -----------------